Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Introduction

 For a fixed reducible curve the Jacobian may contain more than one connected component associated to real regular solutions.
 Therefore, in contrast with the smooth case, different connected components may correspond to different Grassmannians.
 Some of these components may correspond not to full positroid cells, but to special subvarieties.
 For generic curves the problem of describing these subvarieties is completely open.
 For a rational degeneration of genus $(n-1)$ hyperelliptic $\mathtt M$-curves this problem was studied in \cite{A1} and it was shown that the corresponding soliton data in $Gr^{\mbox{ TP}}(k,n)$ formed $(n-1)$--dimensional varieties known in literature \cite{BK} to be related to the finite open Toda system.
 The same KP soliton family has been recently re-obtained in \cite{Nak} in the framework of the Sato Grassmannian, whereas the spectral data for the finite Toda was studied earlier in \cite{KV}.

 Moreover, all results valid in the KP hierarchy also go through for its reductions such as the KdV and the Boussinesq hierarchies.
 Therefore a natural question is to classify the subvarieties in $Gr^{\mbox{ TNN}}(k,n)$ associated to such relevant reductions.
-At this aim it could be fruitful to establish a connection with the approach in \cite{KX} for complex KP soliton solutions.
+We remark that a similar problem was addressed in \cite{KX} for complex KP soliton solutions.

-In \cite{AG2} we studied in details the transition from multiline soliton solutions to finite-gap solutions associated to almost degenerate $\mathtt M$-curves in the first non-trivial case, and in \cite{AG3} we provided a generic construction.
+In \cite{AG2} we studied in detail the transition from multiline soliton solutions to finite-gap solutions associated to almost degenerate $\mathtt M$-curves in the first non-trivial case.
 We expect that the coordinates on the moduli space, compatible with $\mathtt M$-structure, introduced in \cite{Kr5}, may be useful in this study.

 It is an open problem whether all real and regular divisor positions in the ovals are realizable as the soliton data vary in $\S$ for a given normalizing time $\vec t_0$.
 The latter problem is naturally connected to the classification of realizable asymptotic soliton graphs studied in \cite{KW2}.